Bridging Gaps in Natural Language Processing for Yor\`ub\'a: A Systematic Review of a Decade of Progress and Prospects: Results and Interpretations

-\item \textbf{Diacritic dependency}: Similar to the tonal feature of Yor\`{u}b\'{a} language, it also requires appropriate assignment of accent property to characters in a segment.
-This task is usually referred to as diacritic restoration, and it's essential to fully decipher the linguistic meaning of words.
+\textbf{Linguistic challenges}: The Yor\`{u}b\'{a} language exhibits several linguistic properties that make NLP development in it an exigent task.
+These include its tone-dependence, complex morphology, diacritics dependency, and code-switching language usage.
+Each of these challenges is briefly described below: \begin{itemize} \item \textbf{Tonal complexity}: Yor\`{u}b\'{a} language's implicit pitch contours, denoting tonal components, is used in communicating emphasis and other para-linguistic expressions.
+Thus, they usually determine the semantic property of the message conveyed in the language.
+For instance, \textit{\`{O}g\'{u}n} (a deity associated with iron) is different from either of \textit{ogun} (war) and \textit{og\'{u}n} (twenty).
+This distinction in linguistic meaning complicates various NLP tasks even though the words belong to the same phonetic sequence.
+For instance, one of the main challenges for speech recognition in Yor\`{u}b\'{a} is determining the tone associated with a syllable \cite{bengono2024improving_tone_recognition}.
+Similarly, utilising context-dependent phone units to capture long-term spectrum dependencies of tone in Yor\`{u}b\'{a} is typically less successful and oftentimes requires a different means of acoustic modelling \cite{sosimi2019standard_svm}.
+Furthermore, in bilingual English-Yor\`{u}b\'{a} MT tasks, tone-changing verbs \cite{I__2015_tone_changing} also present challenges as they frequently alter the semantic properties of the sentence they are used in by shifting from a low-tone to a mid-tone.
+Consequently, accurate representation and processing of tones are essential for NLP tasks like diacritic restoration, TTS synthesis, and MT. \item \textbf{Diacritic dependency}: Similar to the tonal feature of Yor\`{u}b\'{a} language, it also requires appropriate assignment of accent property to characters in a segment.
+This task is usually referred to as diacritic restoration, and it is essential to fully decipher the linguistic meaning of words.
 Diacritic marks are usually placed above, below, or between characters to indicate pronunciation and may change the meaning of the composed words \cite{alqahtani2019investigating_input-output_diacritic}.
-Like most languages involving diacritic, Yor\`{u}b\'{a} language users often omit them in electronic texts, increasing lexical ambiguity and also posing challenges to NLP systems as a result of mislaying the accompanying syntactic, grammatical, or semantic information, partially or totally \cite{ayogu2021_diacritic}.
+Like most languages involving diacritics, Yor\`{u}b\'{a} language users often omit them in electronic texts, increasing lexical ambiguity and also posing challenges to NLP systems as a result of mislaying the accompanying syntactic, grammatical, or semantic information, partially or totally \cite{ayogu2021_diacritic}.
 This omission is sometimes due to the unavailability of supporting applications and devices \cite{orife_sequence2sequence} or lack of knowledge by most users \cite{abdulkareem2016_yorcall}, resulting in a drawback towards improving NLP representation in the language. \item \textbf{Morphological Complexity}: Carrying out analysis of word formation and structure in Yor\`{u}b\'{a} language tends to be oftentimes complex due to its plenitude in terms of rules involving noun and verb inflection patterns \cite{agbeyangi2016_morphological_standard_yoruba_nouns}.
 Handling agglutinative morphology and word compounding has also been stated to require advanced morphological analysis tools \cite{adegbola2016_pattern-based}.
-The deficiency in this regard frequently creates ambiguity in unsophisticated NLP systems due to issues like affixes of words and the required rules to correctly programme the system for effective analysis.
+The deficiency in this regard frequently creates ambiguity in unsophisticated NLP systems due to issues like affixes of words and the required rules to correctly program the system for effective analysis.
 Efforts towards addressing this have incorporated automatic morphological induction \cite{adegbola2022_automatic_morphology} to ensure compatibility, producing a more accurate representation in the NLP domain.